thestackcollective/curriculum-site/module2/lessons/networking.md

 * Alumni
 * Student circles
 * Guest Speakers
-* Employer Partners who participate in activities at Turing
+* Employer Partners who participate in activities at TheStackCollective

 Cold outreach refers to reaching out people in the software industry *who you haven't met yet.*